duzecheng/minitpc_monitor/README.md

 A Xe mass indicator is added to monitor.py

-This update is commited as 'alert & Xe-mass' on branch duzecheng
+This update is commited as 'alert & Xe-mass(new)'